simple-nguyen/game-of-life/README.md

     - ECS for deploying dockerised backend
     - Load balancer in front of ECS
     - S3 + Cloudfront for frontend
-- Dockerised backend and deployed on ECS for managed servivce
+- Dockerised backend and deployed on ECS for managed service
     - Python
 - Frontend to be deployed as built files onto S3 + Cloudfront
     - Svelte + Typescript
+    - Grid will be drawn on HTML Canvas
 - Used mathemematical average of neighbouring cells to determine colour of new cells
 - Game board will be limited to 100x100 to explore some interesting patterns
 - Game board will not be toroidal to simplify calcuations for this iteration
 - Using a sparse calculation approach as not all cells will be live, don't iterate over dead cells

+## Challenges / Interesting Encounters
+- Decent AI initialise of project